pastrop/agents/agent-prototype/README.md

 ## Development

-This prototype uses modern Python tooling:
+This prototype uses the following Python tooling:
 - **uv** for fast package management and virtual environments
 - **FastMCP** for modern MCP server development
 - **Pydantic** for data validation and type safety